redis/redis-doc/docs/reference/protocol-spec.md

 However, interactive clients, such as command line interfaces (e.g., [`redis-cli`](/docs/manual/cli)), can use this type and know that their output should be presented to the human user as is and without quoting the string.

 For example, the Redis command `INFO` outputs a report that includes newlines.
-When using RESP3, `redis-cli` displays it correctly because it is sent as a Verbatim String reply (with its three bytes being "raw").
+When using RESP3, `redis-cli` displays it correctly because it is sent as a Verbatim String reply (with its three bytes being "txt").
 When using RESP2, however, the `redis-cli` is hard-coded to look for the `INFO` command to ensure its correct display to the user.

 <a name="map-reply"></a>